Revitalize communities and preserve history.

 - Tax savings result in a lower effective tax rate and permanent GAAP earnings.

 - Recapture, or partial recapture, is triggered if a project ceases operations, or if there is a change of ownership, within a five-year window after being placed-in-service.
 Insurance can be acquired to cover recapture risk.

 - All investments are structured to be PAM-compliant.

 - Low Risk: The annual recapture rate of historic tax credits based on a study conducted in 2012 is estimated to be 0.073%.

 About State Historic Tax Credits

-To spur more private investment in older neighborhoods, over 30 states have tax credit programs that offset a variety of state taxes, which in some cases, also include premium taxes.
+To spur more private investment in older neighborhoods, more than 30 states have had tax credit programs that offset a variety of state taxes, which in some cases, also include premium taxes.
 Most of the state programs are based on the federal HTC program, although application processes, award amounts, and award procedures vary by state.